TheMannu/EC2_deployment_using_terraform/Freetier-ec2instance/README.md

 ---

-## Terraform Script for Launching EC2 Instance
+## Terraform Script for Launching Free Tier EC2 Instance (Ubuntu Server)

 This Terraform script automates the process of launching an EC2 instance on AWS.
 Below is a breakdown of the script components: